Mathurin Romegas

 Mathurin d’Aux de Lescout, called Mathurin Romegas (1525 or 1528 – November 1581 in Rome), was a scion of the aristocratic Gascony family of d'Aux and a member of the Knights of Saint John.
-He was one of the Order's greatest naval commanders and a Grand Master of Malta.
+He was one of the order's greatest naval commanders and an acting Grand Master.

 Early life

 He was born to a French noble family with connections to the House of Armagnac.
 In 1542 he joined the Knights Hospitaller and became a full knight some four years later after completing his military and religious studies.
 He quickly made a name for himself as a good fighter with incredible stamina.

 Early career

 He became a knight of the Order in December 1546 and served most of his life commanding its galleys.
 He soon became the terror of Muslims on the waters and shores of the Mediterranean, continually raiding along the Barbary Coast, the Levant and the Aegean Sea and capturing numerous ships and slaves.
 At the request of the Pope he even waged a short, but vicious campaign against the Protestant Huguenot forces in parts of southern France.

 He first gained fame by virtue of a seemingly miraculous escape from a shipwreck in 1555.
 His galley was capsized during a violent storm in a harbor of Malta.
 When the storm had passed, knocking was heard from inside the overturned vessel.
 A hole was punched into its bottom and from it emerged Romegas, with his pet monkey, having somehow managed to stand for hours up to his chest in water in an air bubble under the keel of the ship.
 Grand Master de Valette witnessed the event and remained a close friend of Romegas' for the remainder of his life.